rikschennink/fitty/readme.md

-# Fitty, Vanilla text resizing
+# Fitty, JavaScript text resizing

-Makes an elements text fit perfectly to its parent container.
+Makes text fit perfectly to its container.
 Ideal for flexible and responsive websites.

 ## Use